PenguinOfWar/strapi-plugin-paper-trail/README.md

 ## Features

 - Automatic revision history and auditing with support for all major strapi content types including relations, media, components, and dynamic zones via the admin panel.
+- Support for collection and single content types.
 - Roll-back capabilities with the option to select specific fields to restore via the admin panel.
 - Tracks revision history by both admins and users.
 - Internationalization (i18n) plugin support.